diegomtz28/Ticket-Lifestyle-Examples/README.md

       - Send a test print job to ensure the user can print successfully, If unsuccessful, escalate to the network or hardware team
   5. __Follow Up:__
      - Confirm with the user that printing is restored.
 Provide any necessary documentation or tips for future issues (how to reconnect to a network printer)

+       **The device and printer settings on windows or the printer setup interface on macOS sowing the list of available printers**

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>